 Idle cycle: This stage refers to the time between removing clarified effluent and filling the reactor.
 The length of this stage can vary, and it can be utilised to perform sludge wasting.
 Sludge wasting is an important parameter in the system performance which can also occur during the settle cycle.

-The performance of the SBR can be optimized by using two or more batch reactors that operate in a sequence.
+The performance of the SBR can be optimised by using two or more batch reactors that operate in a sequence.
 When one tank is filling the other tank(s) will be carrying out their operational stages which can result in a reduced fill time.

 The process has proven its capability in the enhanced nutrients removal and high resistance to the fluctuating influent parameters.
 The system uses the same reactor for the solids separation, thus, negating the need for a separate clarification system and reducing the footprint of the plant.